 In 1964, in France, farmers of various co-ops formed the "Société de Diffusion de Marque" (Sodima, hereafter).
 In 1965, Sodima combined two of their brands to form Yoplait.
-It was not until 1974 that a U.S. company, Michigan Cottage Cheese Co., acquired the rights to produce and market Yoplait in the United States.
+Michigan Cottage Cheese Co. acquired the rights to produce and market Yoplait in the United States in 1974.
 Yoplait was launched in the United States in 1976 (General Mills, 2015).